isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Detect the acquistion of multiple `mutex`es.
+Detect the acquisition of multiple `mutex`es.
 This is undecidable in general, but catching common simple examples (like the one above) is easy.